-10 fun facts about Puglia
+10 Things You Didn’t Know about Puglia

-Whether you’re planning a family holiday in a hotel in Puglia or find yourself dreaming of a romantic Italian getaway for two, you’ll be able to find something for everyone.
+The vibrant culture and rich history that Puglia provides when you visit is unlike any other.
+Based on the heel of the Italian ‘boot’, it is an area that is often overlooked for more popular tourist regions.
+However, its captivating charm should not be missed!
+Whether you’re planning a family holiday in our hotels in Puglia or find yourself dreaming of a romantic Italian getaway for two, you’ll be able to find something for everyone here.
 From the incredible wine and delicacies to the spectacular landscape, where the myriad of green fields contrasts with the shimmering blue of the sea, Puglia has some of the most incredible views that Italy can provide!

 If you’re planning on visiting Puglia, here are a few facts about the region to pique your interest.
 From the correct pronunciation to insight to some of their most famous architecture, here are ten facts that you probably didn’t know!

 1. Puglia (pronounced poo-li-ya) is also known by the name of Apulia, and has a population of around 4-million.

 It is the eight most populated region in Italy, behind Piedmont and ahead of Tuscany.

 2. Puglia is famous for its olive oil production.

 The region provides around 40% of the country’s olive oil, which amounts to around 300,000 tonnes every single year!